 Does your workplace encourage the following sustainable practices for office equipment?

 - Pull the Plug.
-Unplug electronics not in use or use a smart power strip that automatically cuts electricity to idled devices.
+Unplug electronics not in use or utilize a smart power strip that automatically cuts electricity to idled devices.

 - Turn It Off.
 Electronic devices are powered down at the end of the day.